Tales from the Brown Desk – Episode 11 – Series: A Walk Through the Criminal Justice System

 Teri Ulm – Now let’s take the first step into the criminal justice system.
 What is the first step?
 Is it a criminal investigation or is it a reporting of a crime being committed?
 What is that first step?

-Kassi Rigney – Well, I guess the first thing that the officials or, you know, the people that do this is an investigation.
-But to get an investigation started there’s either gonna be an allegation or evidence of a crime to start that investigation.
+Kassi Rigney – Well, I guess the first thing that the officials do is an investigation.
+But to get an investigation started there’s either going to be an allegation or evidence of a crime to start that investigation.

 What happens during a criminal investigation?

-Teri Ulm – And what happens during the investigation phase?
+Teri Ulm – What happens during the investigation phase?

-Jacob Rigney – Well, during the investigation phase, a lot of different things can happen.
-And it varies quite a bit depending on what kind of investigation it is.
+Jacob Rigney – During the investigation phase, a lot of different things can happen, and it varies quite a bit depending on what kind of investigation it is.
 But typically, the sort of standard process is the police gather evidence in whatever form they can think of, that would tend to prove a person is guilty of a crime.
 Sometimes the fact that a crime was committed is relatively clear, and so it’s mostly just a question, for example, of who did it.
 Other times, that’s not quite so clear, and what you need to know is actually what happened.
-Right?
-Sometimes, who did it is really clear.
-And the question is whether or not what they did is a crime.
+Sometimes, who did it is really clear, and the question is whether or not what they did is a crime.
 And depending on what type of case you have, that investigation can come in a lot of different ways.
-Sometimes it’s simply talking to the people who saw it, the witnesses.
-And finding out what they have to say.
-To try to figure out what happened.
-Typically but not always involves questioning your suspect.
+Sometimes it’s simply talking to the people who saw it, the witnesses, and finding out what they have to say to try to figure out what happened.
+Typically, but not always, it involves questioning your suspect.
 But sometimes they don’t question their suspect.
 Sometimes it involves taking pictures.
 Sometimes it involves collecting biological samples to compare for DNA analysis.
 Sometimes it involves collecting physical evidence, like firearms or cartridge cases, to determine whether they were fired and what gun they were fired from.
 Collecting fingerprints is another example of a thing that they commonly do in investigations.
 But, depending on the type of investigation, there can be a lot of different ways they do it.
-And it’s so different from case to case that you can’t really categorize one type of thing or another and say this is the way to do it.
+It’s so different from case to case that you can’t really categorize one type of thing or another and say this is the way to do it.
 Basically, they’re looking for whatever evidence they can find, in whatever way they can gather it, in a fashion that is admissible at trial later on.
 So depending on what type of evidence we’re talking about, I can answer sort of more specific questions, but that’s generally what they’re doing.
 They’re looking for whatever kind of evidence they could find, in whatever way they can collect it.